CodesterClub/Java-Algogen/README.md

 - Different I/O
 - Algorithm

+## Who are the needy:
+As of 12th Jan of 2021, I've ([OogleGlu]) just recovered from writing about 20 algorithms for my [ISC-Computer-Project] repository (the .algo files).
+Why?
+Coz I am lazy enough to not do a day's work in that day.
+This project is intended to save such lazy people.

 ## Remember:
 <em>"A programming language is for thinking about programs,
 not for expressing programs you've already thought of.